rajatparmar318/lighthouse-sql-project/starting_with_data.md

 Question 2: Find the total unique visitors in all_sessions table

-SQL Queries:SELECT COUNT (DISTINCT fullvisitorid) as unique_visitors from all_sessions

-Question 3:

 SQL Queries:

-Answer:
+SELECT COUNT (DISTINCT fullvisitorid) as unique_visitors from all_sessions

+Question 3: Find the total number of unique visitors by referring sites

+SQL Queries:
+SELECT COUNT (DISTINCT(fullvisitorid)) as unique_visitor
+FROM all_sessions
+WHERE pagetitle LIKE '%Office%';
+-- We can traverse the dataset with changing the keyowrd that we want to look for and the column we want to traverse in.